 Brunch isn't just for adults anymore.
-There are plenty of hot spots across Long Island where kids can indulge in delicious pancakes, fluffy eggs, and menus designed just for them.
+There are plenty of fabulous brunch spots across Long Island where kids and families can indulge in delicious pancakes, fluffy eggs, and menus designed just for them.

-Also while you're at it, why not check out our Long Island restaurant guide, where you can find (among other things) our favorite Long Island spots to enjoy tea with your little one and these restaurants where kids eat free!
+While you're at it, check out our Long Island restaurant guide, where you can find (among other things) our favorite Long Island spots to enjoy tea with your little one and these restaurants where kids eat free!

 Left Coast Kitchen — Merrick